 24. Marjoram

-Sweet marjoram is a low-growing leafy herb with a fresh, perfume-like flavour reminiscent of sweet spring pine.
+Sweet marjoram is a low-growing leafy herb with a fresh, perfume-like flavor reminiscent of sweet spring pine.
 Marjoram is a key ingredient in the classic Herbes de Provence blend of French herbs (along with savory, rosemary, thyme, and oregano).
 Marjoram is also found in many Italian seasoning mixes and in German cooking.

 Marjoram is a tender perennial herb.
 It thrives in warm temperatures and in the sunshine.
 In zones 6 and cooler, it may be grown as an annual if it does not survive the winter cold.
 Marjoram can be grown from seeds (with patience) or from potted starter plants.